public-key-cryptography/public-key-editor/README.md

 	If an integer cipher is not based on the integer factorization / discrete log problem, then there is no need to factor the modulus or solve the discrete log problem.
-For example, the integer cipher y = a ^ x, e = y ^ k == a ^ (k x) (mod p) is broken because the cipher is based on log multiplication in- stead of log extraction.
+For example, the integer cipher y = a ^ x, e = y ^ k == a ^ (k x) (mod p) is broken without quantum computing because the cipher is based on log multiplication instead of log extraction.
 The integer digital signature algorithm is based on the discrete log problem or dlp because it uses one equation for the static signature key y = a ^ x (mod p), another equation for the one-time signature key r = a ^ k (mod p), and a third equation for the signature s = k m + x r (mod p-1) where p is the base modulus and p-1 is the exponent modulus.
-This signature algorithm is also not secure because the integer discrete log problem is just as broken as the integer factor- ization problem.
+	This signature algorithm is also not secure because the integer discrete log problem is just as bro- ken as the integer factorization problem.

 	Elliptic curve ciphers Q = k P where the points are defined by the equation y^2 == x^3 + a x + b (mod p) are not included in the software because the elliptic curve discrete log function has a